 Dr. Jennifer Roarkjennifer.email@example.com

-Dr. Roark is currently in her second year as an Assistant Professor of Social Work at Utah State University.
+Dr. Roark is currently in her third year as an Assistant Professor of Social Work at Utah State University.
 Dr. Roark received her MSW from Portland State University and her PhD in Sociology from the University of Colorado in 2013 where she specialized in policy and program evaluation and feminist criminology.
 Her work experience was primarily within the domestic violence field and in the addictions field (adults, women, and adolescents).
 She has more than a decade of data experience leading local and state agencies’ assessment and evaluation efforts.
 Additionally, she is a skilled policy analyst.
 She teaches research methods, policy, and generalist practice courses at USU.
 She is committed to providing initially reluctant students with learning contexts that foster in-depth understanding and application of community-based engagement, assessment, intervention, and evaluation.